 For us, our objective was Fushimi Inari Taisha and the Arashiyama Bamboo Grove – we had to complete them in our limited time of 8 hours so we had to bite the bullet and complete the walkathon within a day.
 If not, like I mentioned, by staying a night, you can visit both places in each morning (since summer mornings are good for such walks) and leave some leisure sightseeing for the afternoon.

 This post is part of a series of travelogue on my trip to Osaka.
 If you enjoyed reading it, please click Like and Share the post with your friends!

 I had also blogged about our hunt for pancakes around Osaka and of course, my Business Class experience on Cathay Pacific from Singapore to Osaka via Hong Kong.
 Follow Live.Life.Love to get updates on my travelogue to Osaka, Japan and get inspired for your summer vacation!

 Till then, stay wanderlust and eat happy!

-All photos and videos in this blog post were taken with Google Pixel XL and edited (where necessary) with Google Snapseed app.
+All photos and videos in this blog post were taken with Google Pixel XL and edited (where necessary) with Google Snapseed app (pictures) and Filmora (video).